daniquevdwijk/Thesis/README.md

 ## Needed packages

-To use this code, you need to execute the follwing command in your terminal:
+To use this code, you need to execute the following command in your terminal:

 ```bash
 pip install nltk transformers torch spacy stanza pandas tqdm python-Levenshtein lxml